-Medical Care Evaluation and Clinical Care - RWHAP Part C recipients must provide comprehensive patient-centered primary health care services in an outpatient setting for low-income people with HIV throughout their entire designated service area (see Appendix B for a list of existing service areas under HRSA-22-017).
+Medical Care Evaluation and Clinical Care - RWHAP Part C recipients must provide comprehensive patient-centered primary health care services in an outpatient setting for low-income people with HIV throughout their entire designated service area.
 In addition, recipients must ensure, directly or via referral, access for clients to core medical services as described in HAB PCN 16-02.
 If a program is unable to provide any of these services directly, it must enter into formal arrangements, such as contracts or MOUs, with appropriate providers.